ibm-cloud-docs/vpc/backup_service_vpc_about.md

 | View backup policy details. | Administrator, editor, operator, viewer |
 {: caption="Table 2.
 IAM roles for snapshots" caption-side="bottom"}

-[^addtags]: An administrator on the account must assign the right permissions for tagging resources.
+[^addtags]: An administrator on the account must assign the appropriate permissions for tagging resources.
 For more information, see [Granting users access to tag resources](/docs/account?topic=account-access).

 [^restore]: You must have administrator and editor privileges on the volume to perform this action.